President Sister Jane Ann Slater, CDP, PhD

 A native of Texarkana, Ark., Slater joined the Congregation of Divine Providence more than 50 years ago.
 She earned a PhD in inorganic chemistry from the University of Colorado and a Bachelor of Arts in chemistry from OLLU.
 Slater holds the distinction of being the only member of the Congregation of Divine Providence to serve two non-consecutive terms as Superior General of the religious order.
 She has also served the Congregation as a member of the General Council from 1981-1987.

 In addition, Slater spent more than 20 years as a teacher in elementary and secondary schools in Louisiana, Oklahoma and Texas.
 Prior to accepting the position as president, she was director of studies for Assumption Seminary for the Archdiocese of San Antonio.
-Beginning last January through this February, Slater served as a member of Archbishop Gustavo García-Siller's Envisioning Team, whose goal is to articulate a Vision for the Archdiocese along with Priorities and Goals for the next five years.
-This process will culminate in the promulgation of the Vision on Pentecost eve at Main Plaza.
+In 2012-13, Slater served as a member of Archbishop Gustavo García-Siller's Envisioning Team, whose goal is to articulate a Vision for the Archdiocese along with Priorities and Goals for the next five years.

 “As a member of the Congregation, an alumna and former faculty member of OLLU, and trustee emeritus on the Board, Sister Jane Ann has a unique connection to the University,” said Terracina.
 “She will provide the perspective and leadership that the University needs in this time as we continue to launch new programs and grow enrollment."